 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in the Reading Settings section that affects your feeds is whether to display each article as full text, or as a summary …
+Another setting in your Reading Settings section that affects your RSS feed is whether to display posts in the feed as full text, or as a summary …

-Post excerpts can affect how a feed will display
+(Post excerpts can affect how a feed displays)

 View The Content Of Your RSS Feeds

-As mentioned previously, all that’s required to view the content of a feed is to copy the feed’s URL to your clipboard and paste it into an application that can translate feeds into readable content for humans.
+As mentioned previously, all that’s required to view the content of a feed is to copy the feed’s URL and paste it into an application that reads and translates feeds into readable content for humans.

 Let’s show you how this works.

-First, go to a website or blog and look for a ’subscribe to feed’ button …
+First, go to a website or blog and search for their RSS feed section using any of the methods described earlier …

-(Look for a ’subscribe to feed’ icon.
+(Look for an RSS feed section.
 Image source: http://www.yourcoffeeguru.com)

 Next, copy the feed URL to your clipboard …

-If you want, you can check what the feed contains by pasting the feed URL into an online feed reader …
+If you want, you can check what the feed contains by pasting the feed URL into a feed reader …

-(Paste your URL of your feed into a feedreader to view the feed content.
-Image: Feedreader)
+(Paste the URL of your feed into a feed reader to view the content.
+Source: Feedreader)

-Like feedreaders, WordPress has the ability to process RSS feeds.
+Like feedreaders, WordPress has the ability to process RSS/XML feeds and convert these into readable content.

-In the example below, we’ll add content from another site to your site.
+In the example below, we’ll add content sourced from another website or blog to yours.

-As mentioned earlier, no matter what industry you operate in, you could easily display on your site the latest news from an industry-related government department or authoritative site in your industry by simply importing content from their feed.
-You can use RSS feeds to display a range of information on your WordPress site such as news, social media updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry your business is in, you could easily add to your site the latest news from an industry-related government department or authoritative site in your industry by simply importing their RSS feed.
+You can use RSS feeds to display a range of information on your WordPress site such as news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

 Let’s add RSS content to your sidebar …